How AI Agents will transform banking communications

 Banks can start preparing by:

-Imagine a bank that doesn't just inform you about what happened, but helps you understand what could happen next.
-A bank that doesn't just send reminders, but provides insights.
-A bank whose communications feel less like notifications and more like having a personal relationship manager at your fingertips.
+Imagine a bank that doesn’t just inform you about what happened, but helps you understand what could happen next.
+A bank whose communications feel less like notifications and more like a personal relationship manager in your pocket.